 - source_names (Optional): Mapping of internal AVR source names to custom ones, allowing to rename e.g.

 - If the

 discoverycomponent is enabled, all units on the network will be discovered using UPNP.

 - For receivers that support more than one zone, Home Assistant will add one media player per zone supported by the player, named “$name Zone 2” and “$name Zone 3”.

 hostmanually, you must enable network standby on your receiver, or else startup of Home Assistant will hang if you have your receiver switched off.

 - In some cases, auto-discovery fails due to a known bug in the receiver’s firmware.
 It is possible to manually specify the receiver’s IP address or via it’s hostname (if it is discoverable by your DNS) then.

-- Currently, this component supports powering on/off, mute, volume control and source selection.
+- Media players created by yamaha support powering on/off, mute, volume control and source selection.
 Playback controls, for instance play and stop are available for sources that supports it.